Tesla electric semi truck reveal confirmed for November 16

 Elon Musk has said that Tesla worked closely with logistics providers on the design of the truck, and that their input has been useful in creating a vehicle that will resonate with commercial operators.
 Its range will likely mean that it’s suited only for short or medium haul journeys, but it could manage city-to-city or city-to-port routes in some areas for hauling bigger loads at a cost advantage compared to using fuel.

-The other potential feature Tesla could offer in its big rig is some kind of autonomous driving capability, as it’s been reported that the automaker held meetings with various DMVs in the US around testing the vehicle on roads.
-We won’t have to wait long to learn more, of course, since the event is coming up just next week in Hawthorne, just outside of LA.
+The other potential feature Tesla could offer in its big rig is some kind of autonomous driving capability, as it’s been reported that the automaker held meetings with various DMVs in the U.S. around testing the vehicle on roads.
+We won’t have to wait long to learn more, of course, as the event is coming up next week in Hawthorne, just outside of LA.

 0